Email Sender Name and Sender Email Settings

 Theme Options > Email Management > Emails Settings

-These settings control the sender identity used by WPResidence when the theme sends emails.
+These settings control the sender identity used by WPResidence when the theme sends emails from your website.

 Emails will be sent from name? controls the sender name that users see in their inbox.

-Emails will be sent from email controls the actual sender email address used by the theme.
+Emails will be sent from email controls the sender email address used by the theme.

 Example: